- The Systemic Shift Newsletter

 Composting is not about discarding or suppressing what we’ve inherited.

-It’s about metabolizing—integrating these patterns' lessons, histories, and impacts so they become fertile ground for something new to grow.
+It’s about metabolizing i.e. integrating these patterns' lessons, histories, and impacts so they become fertile ground.

-Through this process, we can reconnect with what truly nourishes us: belonging, reciprocity, purpose, and shared vitality.
+Through this process, we can reconnect with what nourishes us, such as:

 This transformation could allow us to shift: